azrulhakimwahab/sd-training/Readme.md

 :black_nib: **Baby SoC components**

 **1) RVMYTH**
+* RISC stands for Reduced instruction set computer
+* RISC-V(pronounced “risk-five”) ISA is defined as a base integer ISA, which must be present in any implementation, plus optional extensions to the base ISA.
+	* Each base integer instruction set is characterized by the width of the integer registers and the corresponding size of the address space and by the number of integer registers.
+	* There are two primary base integer variants, RV32I and RV64I.
 * RVMYTH: RVMYTH core is a simple RISCV-based CPU, introduced in a workshop by RedwoodEDA and VSD.
 	* Reduced instruction set computer (RISC) - In computer engineering, a reduced instruction set computer is a computer designed to simplify the individual instructions given to the computer to accomplish tasks.
 * As we mentioned in What is RVMYTH section, RVMYTH is designed and created by the TL-Verilog language.